16 Procrastination Examples Destroying Your Life

 The results?
 You’ll push deadlines further and pile up tasks.

 Start by taking action, and don’t worry too much about delivering the perfect work.
+Another great tip is using time-boxing apps, so you can schedule specific times for each activity.

 You’ll learn from your mistakes and keep improving day after day!